benjamincjackson/unix_tips_etc/python/general.md

 #### Checking if packages exist

-You can check what packages (and what version they are) are install using pip too:
+You can check what packages (and what version they are) are installed using pip too:

 ```sh
 pip freeze